 A Thus U.S.A. has now emerged as a world leader in many affairs.
 Some political parties in our country have also encouraged groupies, caste and religious loyalties.
 It is an open secret that in selection the various political parties select candidates for various constituencies on the basis of religion and caste.
 This is prevalent since 1947 and no political party is free from this narrow bias.
 Even some of our great freedom fighters could never summon up the courage to seek election to assemblies and Parliament free from narrow prejudices relating to loyalties for particular religions or communities.

 To use religion, caste and community for fighting elections is to misuse the same for narrow political ends against national integration.
 We shall have to sum all these vicious practices for the sake of national integration.

 4. Inter-caste and inter-provincial marriages:

+Some people advocate inter-caste and inter-provincial marriages for obtaining national integration.
+On the very surface, this proposition appears to be unpsychological, if not foolish, because marriages have not to be imposed on any two individuals.
 Marriages have to be ceremonized on the explicit consent of the parties concerned.
 But what is really meant by inter-caste and inter-provincial marriages is that if this happens it must not be frowned at.
 In fact, it should not be only welcome but should also be encouraged if the concerned two partners themselves offer for the same.